Richard Gagnon: Bishop of Victoria (2004–2013)

-Archbishop of Winnipeg (2014–present)
+Archbishop of Winnipeg (2013–2024)

 Gagnon was appointed as the seventh Archbishop of Winnipeg on October 28, 2013, and installed at St. Mary's Cathedral on January 3, 2014.
 Since the Archbishop also serves as the Chancellor of St. Paul's College and has canonical responsibility for it, Gagnon was installed to that position on April 6 of that year.
 Philip S. Lee, the Lieutenant Governor of Manitoba and alumnus of the college, was in attendance.
 Lawrence Huculak, the Metropolitan Archeparch of Winnipeg, remarked how Gagnon's "extensive contact" with First Nations and other ethnic minorities in his past positions made him a fitting selection as archbishop.

 Gagnon participated in a reconciliation event with Indigenous peoples organized by the archdiocese on June 4, 2015.
 He presented a cheque of C$60,000 to the executive director of Returning to Spirit, a First Nations spiritual charity that works in close cooperation with a predominantly Indigenous parish in the inner city.
 The funds, which were raised at a Mass held at MTS Centre on May 3 to celebrate the centennial of the archdiocese, would go toward teaching people about First Nations residential schools.
 The director gave him the feather of an eagle, which is the "highest honour that can be bestowed" in First Nations tradition.
 Earlier that week, the Truth and Reconciliation Commission of Canada – which documented the country's residential school system – issued 94 calls to action.
 One of these implored the Pope to go to Canada and apologize in person to the survivors of residential schools, comparable to the apology made in 2010 to the victims of sexual abuse in Ireland.
 In an interview with the Canadian Broadcasting Corporation (CBC), Gagnon articulated his belief that a future papal visit to Canada – which he supports – should not be made merely for the purposes of an apology, since "that ground has been covered already".
 He was referring to the 2009 meeting in Rome, in which Pope Benedict XVI expressed sorrow to a delegation of Indigenous Canadians that included Phil Fontaine, the National Chief of the Assembly of First Nations at the time.
 That meeting was organized by Gagnon's immediate predecessor as archbishop, James Weisgerber.
 In another interview with the CBC's Power & Politics in 2018, Gagnon expounded on how he did not want a visit by the Pope and a resulting apology from him to be reduced to "just a matter of ticking off a particular call to action".